Video-Oasis: Rethinking Evaluation of Video Understanding: Video-Oasis: Diagnostic Suite for Video Understanding

-\textbf{Human-in-the-loop Verification.} Unlike other modalities, the large volume of video data introduces task ambiguities, such as imprecise annotations.
-While many existing dataset construction pipelines often overlook this uncertainty, we propose three representative criteria that necessitate manual inspection, as illustrated in \Cref{fig:fig3}: (i) \textbf{Consistency}, identifying cases where models~\cite{eagle25,qwem3_vl,internvl35,videoautor1,videor1} fail to reach a consensus, which suggests inherent ambiguity or non-unique answers; (ii) \textbf{Redundancy}, investigating cases solvable via any arbitrary video segment, revealing flawed question designs or global biases that fail to anchor the answer to a specific temporal segment; and (iii) \textbf{Sensitivity}, where we manually verify cases in which models succeed despite frame shuffling to account for potential uncertainty in the sequential understanding of video-LLMs.
+\textbf{Criteria 3: Is the Annotation Reliable?} Since video data are long and information-dense, video-QA annotations can be ambiguous, involving imprecise temporal grounding, incomplete evidence, or non-unique answers.
+While many existing dataset construction pipelines often overlook this uncertainty, we apply three checks that flag samples for manual inspection, as illustrated in \Cref{fig:fig2}(c): (i) \textbf{Consistency}, identifying cases where models~\cite{eagle25,qwem3_vl,internvl35,videoautor1,videor1} fail to reach a consensus, which suggests inherent ambiguity or non-unique answers; (ii) \textbf{Redundancy}, investigating cases solvable via any arbitrary video segment, revealing flawed question designs or global biases that fail to anchor the answer to a specific temporal segment; and (iii) \textbf{Sensitivity}, where we manually verify cases in which models succeed despite frame shuffling to account for potential uncertainty in the sequential understanding of Video-LLMs.

-As shown in \Cref{tab:main4}, the consistency and redundancy test identified 666 and 477 ambiguous samples, respectively.
-Three human annotators reviewed these cases and excluded 410 samples by majority vote.
-For the sensitivity criteria, we re-evaluated the unique samples that passed the initial frame shuffling test, leading to the replacement of 804 samples that were manually verified to require temporal dependency.
-Figure~\ref{fig:fig3}(a) illustrates examples of inaccurate annotations identified through our consistency and redundancy tests; meanwhile, Figure~\ref{fig:fig3}(b) showcases cases of incorrect filtering within the prior shuffling test.
+\Cref{fig:fig3} provides representative examples of the manual verification process. \Cref{fig:fig3}(a) shows annotation issues identified by the consistency and redundancy checks, including incorrect temporal labels and ambiguous subjects that prevent the answer from being reliably anchored to the video. \Cref{fig:fig3}(b) shows cases initially filtered by the frame-shuffling test, but manually restored because the questions still require temporal ordering, such as reasoning about what happens after a specific event.